Internships

 Courtesy of Scott Kennedy, CSIS, August 2019

-Political science majors with junior credit standing may complete internships for credit.
-Students must register for PSC 2987 and complete a final paper as well as other requirements to earn credit.
+Political science majors with junior credit standing may complete internships for credit (PSC 2987).
 No more than three credits of PSC 2987 may be counted toward the major requirements.

 "Over the summer I interned with the World Wildlife Fund Oceans Department working on both domestic and international policy.
 We worked closely with Congress and the World Trade Organization to reduce the plague of illegal fishing and impose stricter penalties on the import of endangered species."